ajrazander/trapped-ion-numerics/README.md

 [Rasmusson, A.J., et al. "Machine learning estimation of optimal resolved sideband cooling strategies."
 Bulletin of the American Physical Society (2021).](https://meetings.aps.org/Meeting/DAMOP21/Session/Z05.3)

 ### 2D Ion Crystal Formation
 In the [Richerme lab](https://iontrap.physics.indiana.edu), we focus on trapping ions in 2D crystals (they're most commonly trapped in 1D chains).
-This project will eventually compute the normal transverse modes of a 2D crystal.
+This project will eventually compute the transverse modes of a 2D crystal.
 Currently, I'm optimizing how the ion's equilibrium positions are determined.